Video games can sometimes seem crowded with numerous vibrant UI elements, characters, and objects to remember while navigating through surroundings.

 Genre: First-person ShooterrnrnPlatforms: PC, PS4, Xbox One, Nintendo Switch, Linux, Mac

-Superhot sets itself apart from traditional FPS games by introducing one clever mechanic: time only moves forward when you do.
+Superhot distinguishes itself from traditional FPS games by introducing one clever mechanic: time only progresses when you do.

-This provides the player with ample time to assess threats and determine the best course of action before setting it in motion with stylish shootouts and melee showdowns.
+This provides the player with sufficient time to assess threats and determine the best course of action before setting it in motion with stylish shootouts and fierce melee showdowns.

-To ensure combat is always readable, the game employs a minimalist art style that does a great job at conveying info: enemies are always red, environments are white, and weapons are black.
+To ensure combat is always readable, the game employs a minimalist art style that does a fantastic job at conveying info: enemies are always red, environments are white, and weapons are ebony.

 Return of the Obra Dinn